enkidevs/curriculum/Web/HTML/images/image-height-width.md

 ---
 ## Quiz

-### Is it true or false?
+### Setting height & width as attributes will reserve space before the image loads?

-  Setting height & width as attributes will reserve space before the image loads?
+  Is it true or false?

   ???

- * Yes
+ * T
- * No
+ * F